LeonDong1993/learning-gain-prediction/README.md

 find_segment.py - given the best hyper parameter configuration, find the motion segments from original data that the classifier believes most likely HL/LL gain users. tune_hyper.py - the main script for finding best hyper parameters using cross validation.

-All featurized data should be put into `classification/fdata` folder, since the size of data files are very large, I will provide external link for downloading it.
+All featurized data should be put into `classification/fdata` folder, since the size of data files are very large, it can be download at https://drive.google.com/file/d/1MkxTrAqCN_wBiqRToj1XobRKC5WGcFNF/view?usp=sharing.
+The file contains only two files `cvx21.pkl` and `pca21.pkl`.
+`cvx21.pkl` is the featurized data using CVX feature extraction method over all attributes, i.e, linear and angular velocities of  HMD and both hands.
+`pca21.pkl` is the featurized data using PCA feature extraction method over all attributes, i.e, linear and angular velocities of  HMD and both hands.
+You can create featurized data using PCA/CVX feature extraction method over a subset of attributes by using the `create_partial_data.py` script provided in `classification/fdata` directory.
+The usage of the script is `python create_partial_data.py source_file output_file drop_attr_ids`.
+The drop_attr_ids is predefined as
+0-linear velocities of HMD
+1-angular velocities of HMD
+2-linear velocities of left hand
+3-angular velocities of left hand
+4-linear velocities of right hand
+5-angular velocities of right hand
+For example, `python create_partial_data.py cvx21.pkl cvx13.pkl 3,5` will create a featurized data using  CVX feature extraction method over linear and angular velocities of  HMD and only linear velocities of both hands.

 # How to run the experiment
 You will need `pyLeon` library to run this project.
 You can download this library from my homepage.